astrohart/MFR/MFR.Objects.CommandLine.Validators.Constants.Generators/README.md

 This method has no parameters.

-<a name='M-MFR-Objects-CommandLine-Validators-Constants-Generators-GetCommandLineValidationFailedMessage-ValidationFailedReason-MFR-Objects-CommandLine-Validators-Constants-CommandLineInvalidReason-'></a>
+<a name='M-MFR-Objects-CommandLine-Validators-Constants-Generators-GetCommandLineValidationFailedMessage-ForReason-MFR-Objects-CommandLine-Validators-Constants-CommandLineInvalidReason-'></a>
-### ValidationFailedReason(reason) `method`
+### ForReason(reason) `method`

 ##### Summary